Whooah with that Mulch around your trees!

 Volcano mulching is a common term used in arboriculture

 describing mulch piled up against the tree trunk that is so thick and

 conically piled that it actually looks like a volcano.
 There is no

 positive use for this display of mulch, in fact it is highly destructive to trees, especially young ones.

 Mulch piled up against tree trunk causes:

-• Excess moisture to build up on tree trunk, inviting mold, mildew, insects and fungus, and eventual decline of the tree.
+- Excess moisture to build up on tree trunk, inviting mold, mildew, insects and fungus to damage the trunk, weakening the tree and inviting decay.

 How to Mulch a Tree Correctly